dev-xo/remix-auth-totp/README.md

 )
 ```

 And that's it!
 Feel free to check the [Example Code](https://github.com/dev-xo/remix-auth-otp-stack) implementation, in case you wanna use it as a reference.

 ### Auth Routes

-Last but not least, we'll need to create the routes that will handle the Authentication flow.
+Last but not least, we'll need to create the routes that will handle the Authentication Flow.
 Create the following files inside the `app/routes` folder.

 ```tsx